Feminizing Earlobe Reshaping and Reduction

-Feminizing Ear Lobe Reduction Surgery is a plastic surgery procedure that can be undertaken independently, or as part of more extensive Facial Feminization Surgery (FFS).
-This procedure aesthetically enhances the appearance of the ear lobes and cartilage, with the goal of creating an external ear that is naturally feminine-looking in proportions, contour, and appearance.
+Feminizing earlobe reduction is a procedure that may be undertaken independently, or as part of more extensive facial feminization surgery to reshape masculine looking ears to make them appear more feminine.
+This procedure aesthetically enhances the appearance of the earlobes and ear cartilage, with the goal of creating an external ear that is naturally feminine-looking in proportions, contour, and appearance.

 How is Feminizing Ear Lobe Reduction surgery performed?

 Feminizing earlobe surgery is often performed in conjunction with a series of facial feminization procedures.
 Depending on your desired outcome, earlobes may be reduced, reshaped, and cartilage may be sculpted to modify the overall contours of the ear.
 Feminizing an earlobe can be achieved by reducing and reshaping a larger and longer ear – given that feminine facial features are generally more petite than male features.
 The earlobe, or the peripheral lobule, is trimmed and reshaped as desired for a more feminine look.